petrroll/MES/README.md

 ##Issues:
 * Evaluation of deeply nested expressions isn't optimized.
-* Serialization of Expression tree would be difficult due to generic nature of Tokens.
+* Serialization of Expression tree is not currently easy due to generic nature of Token tree.
-* Test coverage is very limited.
+* Test coverage is very limited but improving :).

 ----
 ###Lisense: